Investor Insight: Novavax, Inc. [NVAX] Goes Ballistic – Investor Confidence on the Rise

 Similarly, its Total Debt to Total Capital is 211.03, while its Total Debt to Total Assets stands at 153.47.

 What about valuation?
 This company’s Enterprise Value to EBITDA is -2.78.
-The Enterpr
+The Enterprise Value to Sales for this firm is now 28.86, and its Total Debt to Enterprise Value stands at 0.36.

 Shifting the focus to workforce efficiency, Novavax, Inc. [NVAX] earns $90,470 for each employee under its payroll.
 Similarly, this company’s Total Asset Turnover is 0.13.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 2.62 and its Current Ratio is 2.62.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.